minity-script/minity/docs/SYNTAX.md

 ````
 This will create a function named "hello" in `hello.mcfunction` in your current namespace.
 Functions must go into namespaces, so they must appear after a namespace statement.
 <blockquote>
-Mclang is currently quite particular about the placement of braces.
+Minity is currently quite particular about the placement of braces.
 It allows newlines inside them, but not before them, nor after them if the statement continues after the braces.
 You should generally follow the use of whitespace as shown in this documentation.

 This might be relaxed in the future, but it must first be thoroughly tested for ambiguity.
 </blockquote>